Cryoscopic-E/Intelligent-Robitics-Attention-System/README.md

 4. `make`
 5. `./yarpy`

-> Rember to lauch icub from the 'icub' folder containing the .ini file
+> Remember to launch icub from the 'icub' folder containing the .ini file

-Use the bash script to launche the yarp views and connect them to the program ports
+Use the bash script to launch the yarp views and connect them to the program ports

 ``` bash
 ./launch_yarpviews